wallamide/DwarvenTreasures/README.md

 # Dwarven Treasures

-A small Tolkien-inspired mod that brings to minecraft some of the greatest treasures ever forged by the world's greatest forgemasters; Dwarves.
+A small Tolkien-inspired mod that brings to minecraft some of the greatest treasures ever forged by the world's greatest metalworkers; Dwarves.

 ## License